 The dining area also saw quite a transformation, with Soria adding a built-in bookcase and showstopping pendants from the Mary McDonald collection.
 "I wanted to add a bit more storage," he says, "so I added a built-in wall of shelving with some cabinetry below."

 "I wanted to be able to host dinner parties, so I got rid of my old table and added one that could fit up to eight people," added Soria.
 Anchored with only a simple seagrass rug, the space was transformed from a white shell into a beautifully layered dining room fit for lavish dinner parties.

 "The guest bedroom previously was pretty lackluster and free from personality," says Soria, "but it had a lot going for it."
 Thanks to a narrow horizontal window above the bed, the room gets a ton of natural light, so it was painted a light warm gray ("Sleigh Bells" by Benjamin Moore) and has a bright yellow silkscreen found at the Rose Bowl Flea Market.

 Soria describes his style as "California Modern Art Eclectic Organic Minimal Japanese."
 "I'm kind of all over the place, but I'm of the mindset that different styles can be mixed, as long as consideration is given to the architecture and style of the individual pieces you're combining," he says.
 "I studied art, so I approach things compositionally.
 I think my art-school background gave me an appreciation for art within the home.
 You can get away with minimal, subtle furnishings if you have some art that makes a statement."

-Contrary to the guest suite, the master bedroom doesn't receive a ton of natural light, so Soria painted it a dark blue.
+Contrary to the guest suite, the primary bedroom doesn't receive a ton of natural light, so Soria painted it a dark blue.
 "I wanted to give the wall some color and make the whole space feel welcoming and romantic," he says.
 "I painted the walls Ralph Lauren 'Blue Iron' and added a nice cozy rug."